core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-additional-context-information title="Additions to the OSCORE Security Context" artwork-align="center"}

 Further details about the security context of Group OSCORE are provided in the remainder of this section.
-How the security context is established by the members is out of scope for this specification, but sufficient functionality to manage information about the group is described in terms of a Group Manager, see {{group-manager}}.
+How the security context is established by the members is out of scope for this specification, but if there is more than one security context applicable to a message, then the endpoints MUST be able to tell which security context was latest established.
+The default setting for how to manage information about the group is described in terms of a Group Manager, see {{group-manager}}.

 ## Common Context ## {#ssec-common-context}